 Udel was ordained in 2019 as part of the first cohort of the Executive Ordination Track at Yeshivat Maharat, a program designed to bring qualified mid-career women into the Orthodox rabbinate.
 In the Jewish community, she enjoys teaching about narrative midrash and medieval biblical interpretation as well as Yiddish culture.
 With grace and imagination, she stages meaningful textual encounters between classical and modern Jewish literary sources.
 She uses “darshanit” (interpreter) as her rabbinic title, both as a descriptor of her contribution and in recognition of such historical figures as Rivka bas Me’ir Tiktiner, the first woman known to have published a book in Yiddish, identified as “harabanit vehadarshanit.”

-Udel lives in Atlanta with her three sons and her husband, dance partner, and sharpest and most tender interlocutor, Dr. Adam Zachary Newton.
+Udel is mother to three sons.
+Her husband, dance partner, and sharpest and most tender interlocutor is Dr. Adam Zachary Newton.